Habits of an agile servant leader – Habit 4 (part 1): Humility

 Studies by Catalyst and Dr Robert Hogan from the University of California Berkeley (UC Berkeley) found humble leaders in general share the following behaviors:

-“Try to see themselves accurately and listen to feedback from others [about themselves] in order to see themselves accurately”
+“Try to see themselves accurately and listen to feedback from others in order to see themselves accurately”

 This is a shared trait with listening, one of Robert K. Greenleaf’s 10 characteristics of servant leaders, and also Habit 3 of this blogpost series.